intel/llvm/sycl/doc/SYCLCompilerUserManual.md

 **`-fsycl-device-code-split=<value>`**

     Perform SYCL device code split.
 There are three possible values for this option:
-    - per_kernel - device code module is created for each SYCL kernel
+    - per_kernel - a separate device code module is created for each SYCL kernel
-    - per_source - device code module is created for each source (translation unit)
+    - per_source - a separate device code module is created for each source (translation unit)
     - off - no device code split.
-    NOTE: By default device device code split is 'off' - all kernels go into a single module`
+    NOTE: By default device code split is 'off' - all kernels go into a single module.

 **`-fsycl-device-code-split`**

-    Perform SYCL device code split in the per_source mode i.e. create a device code module for each source (translation unit)
+    Perform SYCL device code split in the per_source mode, i.e. create a separate device code module for each source (translation unit)

 ### Intel FPGA specific options